Networking Virtual Cocktail - September 14th at 5.30 pm CEST

 6 hours live conference, divided in 2 sessions (morning and afternoon), with slots for Q&A and discussion among delegates.

-LS Academy will provide the link to join the conference some days before the event date.
+LS Academy will provide the link to join the conference on Zoom platform some days before the event date.

 Fee includes: access to the virtual live event, organizational support, certificate of attendance, slide presentations in pdf format provided post-event.